 The Indian hospital is marked by two monuments in Brighton.
 The Chattri memorial stands on the spot on the Downs where Hindus and Sikhs who had died in Brighton had been cremated.
 The Indian Gate at the southern entrance to the Pavilion was presented to the people of Brighton by the ‘princes and people of India’ as a gesture of thanks for the care provided by the town’s Indian hospitals.
 It was unveiled by the Maharajah of Patiala on 26 October 1921.

 The story of the Indian Hospital is also told in the permanent Indian Military Hospital gallery in the Royal Pavilion.
-From January 2015, a new multimedia tour will tell the story of both the Indian and Limbless Hospitals set up in the Royal Pavilion.
+A new audio tour launched in 2015 tells the story of both the Indian and Limbless Hospitals set up in the Royal Pavilion.